google/certificate-transparency-rfcs/dns/draft-ct-over-dns.md

     7.432.254352.sth-consistency.pilot.ct.googleapis.com

-to retreive the next list of `proof` elements and then:
+to retrieve the next list of `proof` elements and then:

     14.432.254352.sth-consistency.pilot.ct.googleapis.com

-to retreive the final `1`.
+to retrieve the final `1`.

 ## Retrieve Merkle Audit Proof from Log by Leaf Hash